MoldyMacaroniX/dashword.net/_src/posts/robtop-announced-the-geometry-dash-2-2-release-date-in-the-worst-way-possible.md

 RobTop has historically [not been great with release dates](/posts/2-2-release-date-confirmed/) and even less great with planning ahead *(given the fact that we've been waiting nearly 7 years for 2.2 when it was only supposed to come out a few months after 2.11)*.

 This was his chance to prove us all wrong.
 But he failed.

+**At the end of the day, I am disappointed.** But given the series of events that unfolded, I do think delaying 2.2 is the best option. *I mean, I consider it to be the only option assuming releasing an unfinished game is the alternative,* but I digress.

+However, I still think RobTop has time to improve.
+There is still nearly 3 weeks left in November.
+RobTop can stil stick to his word and release the update on time.
+And in the process, perhaps he can give us an official release day in another video.

+Even if 2.2 gets delayed again, I hope instead of shoving out another trailer and gracefully promising a release in December, RobTop takes the time to plan ahead and give us an accurate release date.
+I'd rather be told the update is releasing well into 2024 than just be continuously promised the next month.

+# Afterword

+Nobody writes 1500 words about a subject, even if it is critical, unless they truly love it.

+I have the utmost respect for RobTop.
+Despite his shortcomings, I wouldn't rather anyone else be running this game.
+While RobTop can clearly improve in *a lot* of ways, he is without a doubt the most passionate about this game and its community.
+I would rather that than anything else.

+I don't want the tail end of 2.1 to live in infamy.
+I wish for this end of an era to go down in history as anything but a series of broken promises.
+I wish for RobTop to release 2.2 in a fantastic way and amaze all of us.

+And there is still time to do that.
+Both for 2.2 and all future updates.